Halloween Beginning Sounds Clip Cards

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-This activity will allow preschoolers to practice their object recognition or identification, match the picture with its beginning sound, one-to-one correspondence, fine motor skills, and pre-writing skills.
+This activity will allow preschoolers to practice object recognition or identification, match the picture with its beginning sound, one-to-one correspondence, fine motor skills, and pre-writing skills.
 It doesn’t require too much preparation and is super fun and educational.
 It can also be used in the classroom or at home.

 Make sure to grab your FREE set at the end of this post!